kr-matthews/connect-4/README.md

 ### Play

-On GitHub Pages at [https://kr-matthews.github.io/connect-4](https://kr-matthews.github.io/connect-4) -- but is still a work in progress, so link may not be live yet.
+On GitHub Pages at [https://kr-matthews.github.io/connect-4](https://kr-matthews.github.io/connect-4) -- but is still a work in progress, so there is little to no functionality there right now.

 ### Focus